 - Avoid unrelated matters.
 You may send a separate email for this.
 The inclusion of unrelated topics, though significant, may shift the focus off the importance of the attachment.

 - Avoid attaching very heavy files to email.
 It could be frustrating to download in cases whereby your recipient is even willing to give it a try.

 - As much as you can it is important to avoid sending too many files.
 Files can be lost or missed by your recipient while downloading.
 In cases whereby this is unavoidable, it is crucial to mention in the body of your massage the number of files you have attached.

 SAMPLE 1: Communicating That an Email has an Attachment

 Good morning madam,

-In response to the enquiry you made about the list of machines and equipment available for inspection in December 2016, please find attached the list that gives the information you need.
+In response to the inquiry you made concerning the list of machines and equipment available for inspection in December 2016, please find attached the list that gives the information you need.